 During the summer Karen also enjoys spending time planting in her garden; pink Hydrangeas are her favorite.
 Throughout the year she loves to travel, and always tries to bring her children.
 She believes in the importance of education happening outside of the classroom, and seeks to expose them to different places, food and culture whenever the opportunity arises.
 Karen was able to visit her homeland for the first time, taking the kids on a trip to Portugal where she grew an appreciation for their heritage and humble beginnings.

-Sales Assistant, Irene Lawless, has an innate ability to make those around her feel comfortable; her genuine ability to empathize led her to a career in business.
+Relationship manager, Irene Lawless, has an innate ability to make those around her feel comfortable; her genuine ability to empathize led her to a career in business.
 Irene attended both Baypath and STCC, and upon graduation she landed her first job at a manufacturing plant.
 Working in the customer service department, Irene was able to have a first-person perspective of all the workings that went into delivering customers with exceptional service.
 From conception, to building, packaging and delivery, Irene took heart in ensuring each customer received their custom order on time and with 100% satisfaction.

 When the manufacturing plant closed, Irene took a position within customer service at a Roofing company.
 Differentiated by her acute attention to detail, exceptional follow through and time management skills, Irene was quickly promoted to the Administrative Assistant for the V.P. of Sales.
 She became an integral part of the company, ensuring each customer received their order to exact specifications.